ArtsNova Digital Art Gallery Logo

 According to Jim, "the availability of raw imaging data from various planetary and astronomical missions means that anyone with a computer, an internet connection, and the appropriate software can create their own planetary and astronomical art work."

 Registration for the class is $40.00 for members of the Adler Planetarium and $50.00 for non-members.
-For additional details about the class, see the Adler Planetarium's Courses page.
+For additional details about the class, see the Adler Planetarium's Courses page (class link no longer valid).